 Illinois Department of Labor – Accessible at https://labor.illinois.gov/laws-rules/safety.html

-Request a proposal for osha training in Illinois
+Request a proposal for on site OSHA training in Illinois

 Disclaimer: This information was originally obtained from the Federal OSHA website.
 OSHA Training Services Inc. makes every effort to ensure that the information on this page is accurate and up to date, but changes in state law and procedures affecting the information on this page are beyond our control.
 Contact IL state program staff directly to verify important information about Illinois OSHA training requirements.